hannz88/Spotify_data_science/README.md

 This has been a fun project to do!
 A brief recap, I've selected a few playlist from Spotify.
 From these selections, I've picked Meditation and Workout playlist to analyze them.
 Spotify have different features for each track like energy, acousticness, etc. I analyze the differences between the two playlist using graphical means.
 Then, I tested some assumptions of the data in order to decide which statistical test to use in order to quantifiably test the differences.
 The datasets weren't normally distributed so I tried to transform the data using a few methods.
 None of them gave any satifying results.
 Therefore, I resorted to non-parametric test instead, specifically sign test.
 The test shows that the two playlist are different in terms of Danceability, Energy, Loudness, Speechiness, Acousticness, Instrumentalness and Valence.
 The data science-y part might be done for now but there's a few steps that I'm thinking of taking this project to.
 If you have any idea, let me know!

 ## Machine Learning
 So, to train ml models to predict the likeness of a song, I've aggregated track data from 8 different playlists including a mix of playlist that I like and dislike.
 Since the data is labelled, I'll be using supervised machine learning.
-Fistly, I used Logistic Regression and K-nearest Neighbour (KNN) from sklearn.
+Fistly, I used Logistic Regression (LR) and K-nearest Neighbour (KNN) from sklearn.
 Then, I employed Pytorch as a classifier.

 ### Data Distribution
 First, let's have a look at the shape of the distribution for the variables that are used.